Open fires are prohibited throughout the park from midnight to 4 p.m., Feb. 15 through April 30. Learn more.

 May

 May brings a bouquet of fun activities to our parks along with blooms and leafy trails!
-Burn some socks to start boating season, bring mom on a Mother’s Day walk and get the youngsters out to Kids to Parks Day.
+Clean the Bay Day is May 2.
+Find an event to help us ensure the Chesapeake Bay has cleaner water and safer habitats for wildlife.
+Burn some socks to start boating season, bring mom on a Mother’s Day walk and get the youngsters out to Kids to Parks Day on May 16.
 You’ll surely find something for everyone over Memorial Day weekend.
 And be sure to mark your calendars with the start of our music series and festivals that enliven many parks all summer!

 Events sampler: